Whipped Lingonberry Semolina Porridge – Easy breakfast

-Whipped lingonberry semolina porridge is an easy breakfast or a snack that you can meal prep to enjoy during the week or serve right after making.
-This traditional Nordic recipe of pink semolina porridge is a healthy snack, breakfast, or dessert!
-Take advantage of the autumn berries to whip up a healthy snack fast and easy.
+This vispipuuro, the Finnish whipped lingonberry semolina porridge, is an easy recipe to whip up for breakfast or a snack that you can meal prep to enjoy during the week or serve right after making.
+Take advantage of the autumn berries to whip up a flavorful snack easily.

 | RELATED: How to source locally grown vegetables and fresh produce